AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ## Introduction

 An Aztec transaction may include one or more **public execution requests**.
-A public execution request represents an initial **message call** to a contract, providing input data and triggering the execution of that contract's public code in the Aztec Virtual Machine.
-Given a message call to a contract, the AVM executes the corresponding code one instruction at a time, treating each instruction as a transition function on its state.
+A public execution request represents an initial **contract call** to a contract, providing input data and triggering the execution of that contract's public code in the Aztec Virtual Machine.
+Given a contract call to a contract, the AVM executes the corresponding code one instruction at a time, treating each instruction as a transition function on its state.

 > Public execution requests may originate as [`enqueuedPublicFunctionCalls`](../calls/enqueued-calls.md) triggered during the transaction's private execution.